AjayKumar101999/git-test/README.md

-This repo is created for basic undersatding of the Got Worklow.
+This repo is created for basic undersatding of the Git Worklow and commands behaviour.
 <br>